You know how it is. Bit by bit, you adapt your home around your lifestyle (and the kids) until it fits you like a velvet glove.

 Clear out the clutter

 Nothing claws back precious space like a good declutter.
 Once you’ve summoned up the required ruthlessness, it’s plain sailing.
-Simply get rid of anything that isn’t essential or delightful to look at.
+Get rid of anything that isn’t essential or delightful to look at.
 Sell it, store it, recycle it or give it away.
 The payback will come in the form of a quicker sale and a better price for your home.

 Don’t feel you have to stop at the small stuff, either.
 It may help to replace large space-devouring items of furniture with smaller items in a bid to ‘stage’ each room for its role in the home.